cisco-open/terraform-provider-meraki/README.md

 ## Can I continue using the old provider?
 Yes, but the old provider will no longer receive updates, bug fixes, or new features.
 We encourage you to plan a migration to the new provider.

-## How to migrate to the new provider?
-You cannot simply switch the provider source and expect your configuration to work as before.
-You must review, update, and test your Terraform plans and state files.
-Resource Names and Attributes: Check the new provider documentation for changes in resource names, argument formats, and supported features.
-HCL Format Differences: The structure of your configuration files may need significant changes to match the new provider’s requirements.
-State Management: You may need to import existing resources into the new provider’s state or manually update your state files.

 ## What are the recommended migration steps?
 1. Review Documentation: Read the new provider’s documentation carefully.
+Resource names and attributes are not necesarily the same.
 2. Update Configurations: Refactor your .tf files to match the new HCL format and attribute names.
 3. Test Plans: Run terraform plan to identify required changes and resolve any errors.
 4. Handle State: Use terraform import or state manipulation commands to align existing resources with the new provider’s resource model.